 Kenzie is a young black woman who is the sole visitor to her dying father.
 She hates visiting him, as he often reminds her of a traumatic childhood.

 The story takes us through Kenzie’s life in the past and present as she looks back on her family and her own life.

 Until July by Aurora Rose Reynolds

-Get started with your reading challenge with these titles immediately
+Get started with your reading challenge with famous books with month in the title!

 Let me know what other books can you think of with months in the title